Harlem shake (dance): History

-In popular culture
+In African-American culture

 The Harlem Shake became mainstream in 2001 with the release of the music video for "Let's Get It" by G. Dep.
 The video featured children performing the dance.
 The dance became popular in hip-hop music videos of the era especially with artists from Harlem.
 Most notably it was a key feature in music videos for Jadakiss' "Put Your Hands Up and G.Dep's "Special Delivery", both released in 2001.
 The outro to Missy Elliott's 2002 hit "Work It" states "Yo, it's okay though, you know if you wanna be hard and ice-grilled, and Harlem Shake at the same time, whatever, let's just have fun."
 The Harlem Shake was also referenced in the lyrics to the song "Down and Out" by Harlem rapper Cam'ron.

 The Harlem Shake is commonly associated with a similar dance move "The Chicken Noodle Soup".
 The "Chicken Noodle Soup" dance evolved from the Harlem Shake and exploded into popularity in the summer of 2006 when DJ Webstar and Young B brought it to the mainstream with the release of a song of the same name.
 The dance is referred to in the CunninLynguists song "Old School", in Mac Dre's "Thizzle Dance," and in Nelly's "Dilemma."
 A band from New York City took the name of the dance and dubbed themselves Harlem Shakes.